s3lvatico/hamon/README.md

 When the total traffic drops back below the threshold, another message is added after the last message, in a downward growing stack fashion.

+### Alternative versions
+An alternative version is available on the branch called "hitCounter".
+It differs from the "master" branch in that what is actually measured is the number of hits within a certain time window, instead of the generated traffic.

 ## How it was made